dannymuchoki/django-wedding-website/README.md

 ### Sending email

-This application uses Django's email framework for sending mail.
-You need to modify the `EMAIL_HOST`, `EMAIL_PORT` and other associated variables in `settings.py` in order to hook it into a real server.
-MAKE SURE TO STORE THESE SETTINGS IN AN ENVIRONMENT VARIABLE!

 This [thread on stack overflow](https://stackoverflow.com/questions/6367014/how-to-send-email-via-django) is a good starting place for learning how to connect to a real mail service.
 I recommend Sendgrid.

+This application uses Django's email framework for sending mail.
+You need to modify the `EMAIL_HOST`, `EMAIL_PORT` and other associated variables in `settings.py` or, ideally, your  in order to hook it into a real server. **MAKE SURE TO STORE THESE SETTINGS IN AN ENVIRONMENT VARIABLE!**

 ### Email addresses